5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 10. **Description** - Text of the review
 11.  **Positive Review** - Whether the review is Positive or Negative

 5\.
-Return to the **Datasets** Page
+Return to the Datasets page.

 ### Launch Experiment

+The experiment has already been pre-built, given that it takes more than two hours for the experiment to complete.
+Above you will be guided on how to access it right before we begin our analysis.
+For now, we will walk through the process of how the experiment was constructed.
+For now, consider the above if you were to build the experiment/model from scratch:

 1\.
-On the Datasets page click on the `AmazonFineFoodReviews-train-26k.csv` dataset and select Predict
+In the **Datasets** page, click on the following dataset, and right after selecting the **Predict** option: ```AmazonFineFoodReviews-train-26k.csv```:

 ![launch-experiment](assets/launch-experiment.jpg)

 2\.
-As soon as you select the `Predict` option, you are asked for a tour of Driverless AI environment.
-Skip it for now by clicking `Not Now`.
-However, it is recommended to get the intuitive tour incase you are new to the environment.
-An image similar to the one below should appear.
+As soon as you select the **Predict** option, you are asked if you want to take a tour of the Driverless AI environment.
+Skip it for now by clicking **Not Now**.
+The following will appear:

 ![initial-experiment-overview](assets/initial-experiment-overview.jpg)

 3\.
-Next, you will need to feed in the following information into Driverless AI :
+Next, you will need to feed in the following information into Driverless AI:

 ![name-experiment](assets/name-experiment.jpg)

- 1. **Display Name** - Give a name to your experiment.
-You can choose according to your choice but it is recommended to choose a name that highlights the purpose of the experiment.
-Let's name our current experiment as **Sentiment Analysis**.
+ 1. **Display Name** - Let's name our current experiment **Sentiment Analysis**.

- 2. **Target Column** -  The *Target column* contains the value that we intend to predict through the experiment.
-Click on the `Select Target Column` tab and select **Positive Review** as the target column.
-The aim of the experiment is to try to predict whether a fiven review is positive or negative, hence the Positive Review is selected as the target column.
-The column has only two values i.e Positive and Negative.
+ 2. **Target Column** -  Select **Positive Review** as the target column.
+The aim of the experiment is to try to predict whether a given review is positive or negative, hence the Positive Review is selected as the target column.
+The column has only two values i.e Positive and Negative:

      ![target-column](assets/target-column.jpg)

- 3. **Dropped Columns** - The *Dropped Columns* feature enable us to  drop column(s) from your dataset that you don't want  to use in the experiment.For this experiment we shall only use the text columns so we shall drop all columns that are not in text format.
+ 3. **Dropped Columns** - For this experiment, only text columns are selected, and therefore we shall only use the text columns, so we drop all columns that are not in a text format.

      ![dropped-columns](assets/dropped-columns.jpg)